Guide to self-care

 From 1st September 2018 you no longer be able to request your repeat medication over the counter.
 The Medicines Order Line has been set up by Derbyshire CCGs and is run by fully trained, experienced staff who will order your repeat medications, advise if you are due a review and have time to answer any queries you may have about your prescriptions.
 The aim of the order line is to provide you with an additional service allowing you the convenience of ordering medication over the telephone and to reduce the amount of medication waste within the NHS by only ordering the medication that you need.
 Your prescriptions can then be sent to any pharmacy or collected from the surgery as normal.

 This service will offer great benefits for you, the surgery and the NHS as a whole.
-All other options of requesting repeat medication will still be available.
 For more information please click on the leaflet link below.
 If you have any questions about the Medicines Order Line please contact the surgery and we’ll be happy to answer them.

 Medicines Order Line Leaflet